-These same findings were supported through both the quantitative analysis and community engagement activities conducted as part of the SCHHC 2019 CHNA.
+These same findings were supported through both the quantitative analysis and community engagement activities conducted as part of the SCVMC 2019 CHNA.
+In addition, Maternal and Prenatal Care, including High-Risk Pregnancy, was also identified as a community health need by the SCVMC 2019 CHNA.